pip-services/pip-services-docs/content/en/toolkit/recipes/commandable_grpc/_index.md

 ### Example

-To learn how to create a commandable gRPC client and service, we will build an example where a service uses a commandable set containing CRUD operations that are applied to data objects.
+To learn how to create a commandable gRPC client and service, we will build an example where a service uses a command set containing CRUD operations that are applied to data objects.

 #### Project structure